wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 == Changelog ==

+= 3.1.3 – Released on 25 March 2026 =
+New: New funnel builder template
+New: Compatibility with the latest WP 6.9.4 and WC 10.6.1

 = 3.1.2 – Released on 19 February 2026 =
 * New: New responsive order bump templates with standard theme compatibility.
 * Enhancement: 'Clone' feature for upsell funnel listing.